 Monte De Oro’s white grapes are generally ready for harvest in late August/early September, while its red grapes are ready in late September/early October.

 Our Investment in the Wine Aging Process

 Grape crush generally follows within six hours of grape harvest.
-The grapes are weighed and sorted to remove any stems, leaves or other debris and the fermentation process is begun in either steel tanks or manual punch-down bins.
+Our grapes are weighed and sorted to remove any stems, leaves or other debris and the fermentation process is begun in either steel tanks or manual punch-down bins.
 Monte De Oro’s white wines are then tank fermented for up to eight months before bottling.
-The reds ferment for 18-22 months after which the grapes are pressed to optimize juice color and then racked into barrels.
+Our red wines ferment for 30–60 days after which the grapes are pressed to optimize juice color and then racked into barrels.

 One exception to this French barrel regime is Monte De Oro’s Zinfandel wine, which requires the special qualities of American Oak to bring out the varietal’s characteristics.

 Following barrel racking, Monte De Oro’s wines are delicately racked periodically to separate wine liquid from any layers of solids.
 Racking is moving wine from one container to another without transferring the sediment.
 This labor-intensive process is less intrusive than filtering the wine, which removes more of the desirable elements.
 Additionally, the wines are “topped” monthly by adding wine to the barrels to minimize any barrel headspace and reduce the risk of oxidization during bulk wine storage and aging.

 Monte De Oro’s red wine barrels age for 16–22 months.
 Just prior to final racking, several wine blending sessions are held to carefully determine each year’s wine compositions – for example, 90% of one wine with just a touch of another wine and a touch yet another wine – to accentuate the main wine’s characteristics.
 Once this is done, a final racking and fine-filtering is conducted as part of the bottling process.